Onboarding Communication for New Life & Health Insurance Clients

-- The carrier updates the status from pending to active
+- The carrier updates the policy’s status from pending to active

 - A staff member updates the policy’s status in AgencyBloc to active

-- Simultaneously, an email is sent to the client alerting them that their policy is now active and that you’ll be sending along a more detailed email shortly.
+- Simultaneously, an email is sent to the client alerting them that their policy is now active and that more information will come shortly

 Implementing a Client Onboarding Process

-Once you set it up and get all the workflows worked out for your business model, it’ll run independently.
-Within the system, you can choose your scenarios and triggers so it understands when you want something to send and how you want it to be received.
+Once you determine your process and get the workflows in place, it’ll run independently.
+Within AgencyBloc, you can choose your scenarios and triggers, so it understands when and what you want to send.

-To learn more about how workflows work or how it can benefit your agency, check out our free, on-demand webinar: Set It & Forget It: The Magic of Automation.
-It’ll delve into the nitty-gritty and variety of workflows you can set up using AgencyBloc’s system.
+To learn more about how workflows work or how they can benefit your agency, check out our free, on-demand webinar: Set It & Forget It: The Magic of Automation.
+It gets into the nitty-gritty and variety of workflows you can set up using AgencyBloc’s Automated Workflow.